Professor Kenneth A Johnson – Clinical Professor of Orthopaedics

 Professor Johnson returned to The University of Sydney as a Clinical Professor and Director of Orthopaedics.
 He has specialist qualifications in surgery as a Diplomate of American College of Veterinary Surgeons, a Diplomate of European College of Veterinary Surgery, as well as being a Fellow of Australian College of Veterinary Scientists.

-Associate Professor Max Zuber – Lecturer in Small Animal Surgery
+Honorary Associate Professor of Small Animal Surgery Max Zuber

 Max graduated from Sydney University in 1969 and qualified as specialist animal surgeon, and a Fellow of the Australian College of Veterinary Scientists in 1985.
-Max has a part-time appointment at the University Veterinary Teaching Hospital, Sydney as Honorary Associate Professor of Surgery with responsibility for teaching surgery to final year students and developing computer based learning programmes for medical and surgical teaching.
-Max has a particular interest in orthopaedics, oncology and nuclear medicine and is a partner at the Gladesville Veterinary Hospital in suburban Sydney
+Max has a particular interest in orthopaedics, oncology and nuclear medicine and is a partner at the Gladesville Veterinary Hospital in suburban Sydney.
+Max has currently taken up an administrative role as the Chief Executive Officer Small Animal Hospitals at the University.

 Dr Chris Tan – Specialist in Small Animal Surgery